Last Updated on 06/27/2022 by Desmond

 - Keep adding water till 7/10, then steep for 30-60 seconds;

-- When 1/5 infusion left, you can refill hot water and extend about 20 seconds every brew;
+- You can refill hot water and extend about 20 seconds every brew when the cup at 1/5 left;

 - Most yellow teas are not resistant to brew, and typically it will lose all the flavor after 3 brews;